cloud179200/outbox-comsumer-producer-services/README.md

-# Outbox Pattern with Redis and Kafka
+# Outbox Pattern with PostgreSQL and Kafka (Docker-Based)

-This project implements the Outbox Pattern using Redis for reliable message delivery between producer and consumer services with Kafka as the message broker.
+This project implements the Outbox Pattern using PostgreSQL for reliable message delivery between producer and consumer services with Kafka as the message broker.
+The entire system is containerized using Docker for easy deployment and scaling.

 ## Architecture

-The solution consists of two ASP.NET Core services:
+The solution consists of two ASP.NET Core services running in Docker containers:

-### Producer Service (Port 5299)
+### Producer Service
 - **API for Message Publishing**: Receives messages and topic information
-- **Outbox Storage**: Stores messages in Redis with tracking information
+- **Outbox Storage**: Stores messages in PostgreSQL with tracking information
 - **Background Processing**: Continuously processes pending messages and sends them to Kafka
 - **Acknowledgment Handling**: Tracks consumer acknowledgments and handles retries
+- **Agent Management**: Manages service instances and heartbeat monitoring

-### Consumer Service (Port 5287)
+### Consumer Service
 - **Kafka Consumer**: Consumes messages from multiple topics with different consumer groups
 - **Message Processing**: Processes messages with idempotency guarantees
 - **Outbox Tracking**: Tracks processed messages to prevent duplicate processing
 - **Acknowledgment**: Sends acknowledgments back to producer service
+- **Heartbeat Monitoring**: Tracks consumer instance health

 ## Key Features